 How stiff will your penalty be?

 You may be surprised to discover that for median-income families, the penalty that conservatives call a “tax on the middle class” is relatively modest.
-But it is a progressive tax: if a family earning $500,000 decides it doesn’t want to join the rest of us in the insurance pool, it could owe $12,500 to $13,000 in 2016.
+But it is a progressive tax: if a family earning $500,000 decides it doesn’t want to join the rest of us in the insurance pool, it could owe a $12,000 penalty in 2016.

 How the penalty works

-Your tax is the greater of either 1) a flat-dollar amount based on the number of uninsured people in your household; or 2) a percentage of your income (up to the cost of a Bronze plan available through your state exchange).
+Your tax is the greater of either 1) a flat-dollar amount based on the number of uninsured people in your household; or 2) a percentage of your income (up to the national average cost of a Bronze plan , as determined by the IRS and adjusted annually to reflect changes in premiums).

 This means wealthier households will wind up using the second formula.
-For example: in 2016, an individual earning less than $37,000 would pay just $695 (flat-dollar calculation) while an individual earning $200,000 would pay $5,000 (2.5% of his income.
+For example: in 2016, an individual earning less than $37,000 would pay just $695 (flat-dollar calculation) while an individual earning $200,000 would pay about $4,750 (2.5% of his income above the tax filing threshold).
 (Hat tip to the Congressional Research Service.)

 1) Flat-dollar amount